divakar166/vms-django/Readme.md

    * Use the Django admin panel at http://localhost:8000/admin/ to manage vendors, purchase orders, and historical performance records.
 2. API Endpoints
    * Access the API endpoints for managing vendors, purchase orders, and historical performance data.
 Refer to the Installation section for the URLs.
+   * Use Postman or ThunderClient to test APIs.
 3. Authentication Token:
    * To make requests to the API endpoints, include the generated authentication token in the request headers:
      ``` bash